-Branding your offering should be one of your priorities before you launch your product in the market as it helps to:
+Branding the offering should be a priority before the launch of the product in the market as it helps to:

 - Create an identity for the offering: Branding is what the product is known for besides the generic properties.
 It is the unique name, colour, design, and even the psychological experience that makes the product identifiable in the market.

 - Create consumer preference towards the offering: The market is full of offerings with the same properties which often confuse the consumer to what he should buy.
 A way through which consumers can confront this problem is through leaning towards such brands which they know and trust.
 Popular brands are known to be safer investments as compared to the risky ones and they provide consumer satisfaction for the utility it provides them.

 - Create a new asset and build value: A brand in itself is an asset that can be sold separately.
 Wonder why Apple products cost twice as much as the competition which sells the product with the same configuration?
 It’s the brand effect.